swajid/review_and_read_ahead/README.md

 ```
 <!--
 # 2021
-- My paper on understanding and recognizing the anti-science anti-data power-loving/cult-like strategic system of armchair expert-ism in academia, with some long-term effects that include the current (non-random) lack of diversity
+- My paper on understanding and recognizing the anti-science, anti-data, power-loving/cult-like/unimpartial favoring of secondary-interests strategic system of armchair expert-ism and "fake smart person" (someone who favors power over science but is also a scientist) in a position of power phenomena in academia, with some long-term effects that include the current (non-random) lack of diversity in STEM and lack of support for outliers that are unlike this current system which sometimes could turn into their coerced isolation or leaving of academia entirely.
+In other words, it does not have to be like this.

 open to collaborators and collaborations
 -->